zhihui-dhc/aib-website/content/en-US/blog/fundraiser-refunds.md

 For the purpose of the fundraiser, the price of ether was $45.23 USD.
 Thus, the maximum acceptable contribution was 22109.21954455008 ETH.
 An excited member of the community disregarded this limit and sent us 40k ETH.
-So we sent back 17890 ETH, and kept the difference as an administration fee.
+So we sent back 17890 ETH, and kept the difference (0.78045544992 ETH) as an administration fee.

 Rest assured, we were able to secure a signed statement from the Cosmic Whale requesting the funds back to the sending address and we complied.